 The idea behind secondary lighting is to further personalize your home office for exactly how you’d like it to feel and function.
 For a larger home office with designated areas for different purposes, choose secondary light fixtures that make sense in context.
-A small seating or waiting area can be more relaxing with floor or table lamps.
+A small seating area can be more relaxing with floor or table lamps.
 An additional ceiling light over a meeting table isn’t just practical; a stylish semi flush mount or chandelier is a chance to communicate strength, creativity, or success, etc. Classy, matching sconces either side of your desk add an established, experienced air.

 Focus on the Task at Hand

 Possibly the most important lighting fixture in your home office provides task lighting.
 A host of studies have shown that having task lighting in a personal workspace (home office or within a traditional office) can markedly increase concentration and stamina.
 The key to all the benefits afforded with task lighting lays in the ability to dim or brighten your task light.
 The flexibility to adjust the lighting to exactly what you need is critical.
 Adding a dimmable light in your direct working space allows you to switch gears or drill down into a task.
 Beat back fatigue by bringing the brightness up, or dim it down to move from a high intensity task to a problem solving or idea generating frame of mind.